bureaublauwgeel/browser-soap/Readme.md

+This module is a for of johniak/browser-soap to implement a solution for one of our clients, forcing every SOAP call over https and remove any port 80 used in URL's.

 This module lets you connect to web services using SOAP, in pure javascript, using node or browser.

 This module is forked from node module "tinysoap@1.0.2".
 Specific changes are:

 * You don't need jQuery anymore

 Features (copied from soap@0.2.6 Readme.md):